 1) They never had any intention of joining in but merely wanted to satisfy with their own eyes their mildly scandalized curiosity as to what the mixed-bathing pool looked like, before fleeing to the safety of the women-only pools.
-But since it’s rude to gawk, they made as if to join in by going all the way to the changing hut, pausing for a few seconds behind or inside it, and then retreating – designed to give those of us in the pool the more sympathetic impression that they had gotten cold feet.
+But since it’s rude to gawk, they made as if to join in by making it as far as the changing hut, pausing for a few seconds inside it, and then retreating—all calculated to give those of us in the pool the sympathetic impression that they had spontaneously gotten cold feet.

-3) They had made up their mind that they definitely would join in, but only on condition that there were enough fellow sisters present in the pool upon their arrival to make them feel safe and welcome.
-When they saw that the single woman present was outnumbered by a score of men—nope, sorry guys.
+3) They had decided beforehand they would join in, but only on condition that there were enough fellow sisters present in the pool upon their arrival to make them feel safe and welcome.
+When they discovered only a single woman present who was outnumbered by a score of men—nope, sorry guys.

-But this presents an intractable problem.
-There will never be enough women in these pools to satisfy such expectations.
-I call this the Mixed Bathing Law, formulated after I took another peak at the pool once we had gotten dressed and had some lunch as we waited for the shuttle bus to take us back.
-Most of the male bathers had gone and only two remained, just as when we had entered the pool, with of course no women present.
+This presents an interesting paradox.
+There will never be enough women in these pools to satisfy everyone’s expectations.
+I call this the Mixed Bathing Law, formulated after I took another peek at the pool once we’d gotten dressed and had some lunch as we waited for the shuttle bus to take us back.
+Most of the male bathers had departed and only two remained, just as when we had entered the pool, with of course no women present.
 The law works like this.
 When a female bather appears on the scene, male bathers quickly materialize out of nowhere.
-Their number can be expected to increase exponentially with the addition of each new female bather.
-Now, if you’re a potential female bather, would you rather share the pool with no other women and a mere two men or with two other women and 50 or 60 men?
-The best time to get into the pool is precisely when there are no other women present; you need to take advantage of this brief window of opportunity before the pool quickly fills up on account of your presence, or god forbid, another woman or two should join in and the number of males skyrocket uncontrollably.
+Their number can be expected to increase exponentially with the addition of each new female.
+Now, if you’re a potential female bather, would you rather share the pool with no other women and a mere two or three men, or with two or three other women and fifty or sixty men?
+The best time to get into the pool is precisely when there are no other women present; you need to take advantage of this brief window of opportunity before it quickly fills up on account of your presence, and god forbid, another woman or two, and the number of males skyrocket uncontrollably.